full360/openjdk-base-images/README.md

-# OpenJDK base Docker images
+# OpenJDK family of Docker base images

 Every image that's based on OpenJDK, for Scala (Sbt) or Any other non-public image related to OpenJDK should be here.